-Anyone with an interest in early American decoration can become an Associate Member of HSEAD.
+Anyone with an interest in early American decoration can become an Member of HSEAD.
 As such, you will receive the semi-annual Decorator Magazine, the newsletter, and other announcements.
 You may attend the annual spring business meeting, art exhibition, and weekend conference, and fall workshops.
 You may join a chapter, and take advantage of HSEAD teachers.
 There are chapters in many states, particularly the Eastern ones.
 There are also individual members throughout the country and the world.
-If you have any interest in Early American Decoration, we welcome you as an Associate Member.
+If you have any interest in Early American Decoration, we welcome you as a Member.

 As an applicant, you are an official candidate for Brazer Guild membership, implying a commitment to complete the requirements for such.
 You have the same membership benefits as an Associate, plus the support and encouragement of others in your effort to acquire the skills you will need.
 An Applicant is, in effect, an apprentice in the craft.